The Women's Leadership Symposiums connect, empower and celebrate women leaders.

 WLA: What are your future plans?

 I am still building my personal brand and business, and now run leadership programs and overseas fundraising expeditions (mainly in Nepal).
-I also speak regularly at events, and am really looking forward to being part of WLA’s Emerging Leaders series.
+I also speak regularly at events, and am really looking forward to being part of the 2018 Women's Leadership Symposiums.